 The sessions run every Wednesday between 11 a.m. and 12 p.m.
 Please click on the link below to join the session on the day.

 NHSX are extending the device support package for care homes who have previously received NHSX iPads until summer 2022.
 This is part of the Winter Plan to support social care.
 This means that care homes with NHSX iPads won't lose access to a mobile device management service over the winter period, and will be able to access NHSmail and other services that require a secure connection.

 The extension is offered on an opt-out basis and all iPads will be transferred to the extended MDM with no change to their set-up, unless a care home or provider chain gets in touch with NHSX to opt-out of the extension.
 Care providers and staff who want to continue to have NHSX funded support don't have to take any action.
 If you want to opt-out of this extension, NHSX will be issuing a survey soon.

 NHSX won't be continuing to fund the sim card package for the iPads over winter and care homes will need to use their own Wi-Fi (which most are already doing) or purchase a data only sim themselves.
 If you have any questions, please email iPad.Offer@nhsx.nhs.uk.

 NHSX has commissioned Revealing Reality to do an independent evaluation of the iPads project.
 They want to use the evaluation to help better meet people's needs with future projects.
 To do this, they want to hear from a range of care staff and providers in the research.

-If you'd like to take part, and share your views, please register via this link.
+If you'd like to take part, and share your views, please register.